E-mail: koho*office.hiroshima-u.ac.jp (Please replace * with @)

 Handling of Personal Information

-The information contained in the submitted documents may be shared with the relevant departments at the university: Affiliated School/ Graduate School, Health Service Center, Student Services Group, Entrance Exam Group, International Exchange Group and Personnel Group.
+The information contained in the submitted documents may be shared with the relevant departments at the university: Affiliated School/ Graduate School, Health Service Center, Student Services Group, Entrance Exam Group, Global Initiatives Group, and Personnel Group.
 It will not be used for any other purposes other than contacting the person in question and for health management.